-I would like to create a duplex in which I need to have two walls side by side, also known as marriage walls, to provide for independent framing for each unit.
+I would like to design a structure in which I need to have two walls side-by-side for bearing, sometimes known as marriage walls.
 How can I model this in Chief Architect?

-Creating marriage walls in Chief Architect is easy using the Double Wall directives on the General tab of the Wall Specification dialog.
-The Double Wall options specify how a selected straight wall frames when it is parallel to and touching a second wall.
+Creating marriage walls in Chief Architect is easy using the Double Wall directives located on the General panel of the Wall Specification dialog.
+The Double Wall options specify how a selected straight wall frames when it is parallel to, and touching a second wall.

-For the purposes of this example, you will use the basic shell of a duplex plan below.
+For the purposes of this example, a basic shell of the plan below is used.

-Both the left and right exterior walls are set to be full gable walls and the roof has been built creating a basic gable style.
+Both the left and right exterior walls are set to be full gable walls and the roof has been built creating a basic gable roof style.
 The default Interior-4 wall type is used for the two interior walls.

-Select Build> Wall>Straight Interior Wall and click and drag the two walls in the same Start to End direction.
+Select Build> Wall>Straight Interior Wall , then click and drag to draw the two walls in the same Start to End direction.
 After they are drawn, use their Move edit handles to move them into contact with one another.

-Once you have both of the Interior Walls placed, use the Select Objects tool to select the first wall, and then hold down the Shift key on your keyboard and click on the second wall so that both walls are group selected.
+Once you have both of the interior walls placed, use the Select Objects tool to select the first wall, hold down the Shift key on your keyboard, then click on the second wall so that both walls are selected.

-Group select both of these walls again, and select Edit>Copy .
+Group select both of these walls again, then select Edit>Copy .

 You may receive a warning that you are placing an object on the attic floor.
 If so, click OK to continue.

 Now that you have pasted copies of the Split Framing Double Walls on the Attic floor, with both walls still selected, click on the Open Object edit tool.

-On the General panel of the Wall Specification dialog, select the option for Attic Wall and click OK to apply the changes.
+On the General panel of the Wall Specification dialog, select the option for Attic Wall, then click OK.